sauvingain/sauvingain.github.io/README.md

 # sauvingain.github.io
 thinkful webSite

-This is an About Me page demonstrating my facility with html, css and a javascript page.
+This is an About Me page demonstrating my facility with html, css.